appspace/hive/README.md

 Hive is an application to control your [ecobee](www.ecobee.com) thermostat from [pebble](www.pebble.com) smartwatch!

 The application has been [released](https://apps.getpebble.com/en_US/application/56c3897cf3dab7ddce00001c) in February 2016.
-Application allows you to control temperature settings as well as change your thermostat between "Home" and "Away" modes.
+Application allows you to control temperature settings, see thermostat sensor values as well as change your thermostat between "Home" and "Away" modes.

 Supported smartwatches: